globallyunique/agile-requirements-framework/index.md

 ## Relationship to Agile Frameworks

 Comparisons can be made to the official agile frameworks, e.g., Scrum, SAFe, etc. Since Scrum is mostly just process this framework can be used with it except for some conflicts around allowing more incremental learning and evolution and making the stories so small they are the BDD scenarios.
 I'm not a fan or an expert on SAFe.
-This framework is a team level process that should fit however what I see is the combination of ALM tools and SAFe where the details of the ways-of-working are very constrained.
+This framework is a team level process that should fit any of these frameworks, however what I mostly see is the combination of ALM tools and SAFe where the details of the ways-of-working are very constrained.
 In that kind of environment it won't fit.
 For teams using a very lite agile way-of-working this framework potentially requires adding work to maintain and organize around the the use cases.

 ## Challenges to Adoption